State Rooms | The ceremonial heart of Buckingham Palace

 How to access?

 Access to the State Rooms is only with the Buckingham Palace State Rooms ticket.
-Tickets are currently unavailable as the Summer Opening for 2025 has ended.
-However, you can plan your visit for 2026!
+Tickets are currently available for the Summer Opening for 2026!

 Quick facts about the Buckingham Palace State Rooms